runeharlyk/Tinder-but-for-movies/README.md

-# Getting Started with Create React App
+# Tinder, but for movies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspirred by an idea i hear on tiktok, and of cause Tinder [Create React App](https://github.com/facebook/create-react-app).

+(*Disclaimer*:)
 ## Available Scripts

 In the project directory, you can run: